 - LSP contact method during call set up, during event, and at call tear down

 - Instructor or Event Contact name

 - Dialing string for connection (indicating telephone number, protocols, and number of channels)

 5.6 Ad hoc Demand Dialing

-At times there may be the need to demand dial another site (either on or off the UH-CVN) to conduct testing, meetings or a class or part of a class via video.
-To ensure that the network has capacity for the event as well ensure that the Ad hoc event will not impact a previously scheduled event, approval must be given by the UH-CVN scheduler.
-It is advised that processes are put in place at the remote site to minimize last minute ad hoc demands.
+At times there may be the need to demand dial another site (either on or off the UH-CVN) to conduct testing, meetings, or a class (or part of a class) via video.
+To ensure that the network has capacity for the event as well as to ensure that the ad-hoc event will not impact a previously scheduled event, approval must be given by the UH-CVN scheduler.
+It is advised that processes are put in place at the remote site to minimize last minute ad-hoc demands.